Wasserstein GANs with Gradient Penalty Compute Congested Transport: Introduction

 Wasserstein GANs (WGANs) were first proposed in \cite{arjovsky2017wasserstein} as a means of training generative models using the Wasserstein 1 distance to measure the dissimilarity of the real and generated distributions.
 Recall that the Wasserstein 1 distance (or Earth Mover's Distance) between two probability distributions $\mu$ and $\nu$ on a subset $\Omega$ of $\RR^d$ can be calculated via duality as

 where $\onelip$ is the set of $1$-Lipschitz real valued functions on $\Omega$.
-The authors of \cite{arjovsky2017wasserstein} showed that $W_1(\mu,\nu)$ possesses better theoretical properties than the Jenson-Shannon divergence used in the original GAN paper \cite{goodfellow2014generative}, and proposed to solve \eqref{prob:W1dual} by parametrizing $u$ as a neural network $u_w$ with parameters $w$.
+The authors of \cite{arjovsky2017wasserstein} showed that $W_1(\mu,\nu)$ has better theoretical properties than the Jenson-Shannon divergence used in the original GAN paper \cite{goodfellow2014generative}, and proposed to solve \eqref{prob:W1dual} by parametrizing $u$ as a neural network $u_w$ with parameters $w$.
 This network, dubbed the ``critic'', replaced the discriminator of the original GAN.
-However, designing critics $u_w$ which are $1$-Lipschitz and sufficiently expressive is a non-trivial task which has only more recently seen some progress (\cite{anil2019sorting}).
-As an initial resolution to this issue, the authors of \cite{arjovsky2017wasserstein} used weight-clipping.
-That is, as the training of $u_w$ progresses the weights $w$ are repeatedly projected onto a bounded set chosen to guarantee that $u_w$ satisfies a Lipschitz constraint.
+However, designing critics $u_w$ which are $1$-Lipschitz and sufficiently expressive is a non-trivial task which has only more recently seen some progress \cite{anil2019sorting}.